 The classroom teacher selects the subject matter, the goals for the lesson, the curriculum to be covered, and the standards to be met.
 The teacher fills out and submits the application to the Community Education Department with dates preferred for the visit.
-The Visual Art Outreach Instructor will call the classroom teacher to coordinate the lesson, then researches, plans and writes the lesson as well as prepares the materials.
+The Smart Art Outreach Instructor will call the classroom teacher to coordinate the lesson, then researches, plans and writes the lesson as well as prepares the materials.
 Classroom teachers are briefed with the lesson plan and research along with suggestions for follow-up or related projects.
 Outreach Instructors set up, clean up and gift each student with his/her own sketchbook and any additional supplies involved in the classroom exercise.

 All Cincinnati Public School elementary, middle and/or high school classrooms are eligible to apply for this free program.